This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Salt pork is made by salt-curing pork belly, or, more rarely, fatback.
 Salt pork typically resembles uncut bacon, but, unlike bacon, it is typically fattier, saltier, and never smoked.
 This old method of preserving meat was used throughout the 17th, 18th and 19th centuries, and salt pork was a standard ration for soldiers and sailors during this time.

-Salt pork is so fatty, it can be hard to cut into pieces, so be sure to have a very large, very sharp knife for this job.
-To make it easier to cut, freeze your salt pork till it’s firm, but not solid, and then cut it.
+Salt pork is so fatty, it can be hard to cut into pieces, so be sure to have a large, very sharp knife for this job.
+To make it easier to cut, partially freeze your salt pork till it’s firm, but not solid, and then cut it.
 It will quickly defrost during cooking.

 As it cooks down, salt pork will produce a lot of fat.
 You want to cook your peas, onions and greens in this fat.
 But, if you have an especially fatty cut of salt pork, sometimes there is just too much fat rendered out.
-In that case, pour some out into a dish until you have enough to sautée with, and add more back as needed.
-Be sure to use a splatter screen as this dish cooks!
+In that case, pour some out into a dish until you have enough left over to sauté with, and add more back as needed.

 More Pork Recipes